January 30, 2004

 What's more, many countries, including those keeping these animals in captivity, do not have specific standards or provisions regulating the conditions for, or handling of, captive cetaceans.

-However, international trade in all cetaceans is regulated by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), and most dolphin species (including those most commonly targeted by the captivity industry) are listed on CITES Appendix II.
+However, international trade in all cetaceans is regulated by CITES, and most dolphin species (including those most commonly targeted by the captivity industry) are listed on CITES Appendix II.

 Appendix II species are those that are not necessarily threatened now with extinction, but that may become threatened unless trade is subject to strict regulation.
 International trade in specimens of Appendix II species may be authorized by the exporting nation.
 Permits are to be granted only if the relevant authorities are satisfied that certain conditions are met, including that trade will not be detrimental to the survival of the species in the wild.
 The "non-detriment" finding is supposed to be based on a scientific review of available information such as population status, distribution, population trend, harvest, and other biological and ecological factors.